nottheswimmer/dalle/README.md

    will include the share link for this image
 - `save_generations / save_generations_async`: Save the generations with the given generation IDs to your collection.
 Returns a
     Collection object for the collection saved to.
+- `flag_generation_sensitive / flag_generation_sensitive_async`: Flag a generation as sensitive.
+Returns a
+    UserFlag object with details about the flag.
+- `flag_generation_unexpected / flag_generation_unexpected_async`: Flag a generation as unexpected.
+Returns a
+    UserFlag object with details about the flag.

 ## Image input